akashghanate/cp-solutions-leetcode/README.md

-# cp-solutions-leetcode
+# competitive programming-solutions-leetcode
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub).
+Collection of LeetCode solutions to ace the coding interview!